apache/airflow/docs/apache-airflow-providers-databricks/operators/sql.rst

 ===================

-Use the :class:`~airflow.providers.databricks.sensors.sql.DatabricksSqlSensor` to run the sensor for a specific Delta table on a Databricks SQL workspace.
+Use the :class:`~airflow.providers.databricks.sensors.sql.DatabricksSqlSensor` to run the sensor for a table accessible via a Databricks SQL warehouse or interactive cluster.

 Using the Sensor
 ----------------